rtCamp/docs.rtcamp.com/rtbiz/core/dev/entity/contact/index.md

 ##### `rtbiz_print_metabox_js()`

 This includes, different kind of JS codes that are required in meta fields functionality.
-It is overriden from `Rtbiz_Entity` parent class.
+It is overridden from `Rtbiz_Entity` parent class.

 ##### `rtbiz_primary_email_empty()`